YCAMInterlab/ofxTimeline/README.md

 ## Designing custom Tracks ##

 The track system is designed to be extensible.
-Template and tutorial on different patterns for extending forthcoming.
+There are two empty track templates that are the best place to get started building your own track

+### ofxTLEmptyTrack

+Use this template as a starting point for visualizing time based data in ofxTimeline or creating a unique type of interactive track.

+### ofxTLEmptyKeyframes
+Use this template for creating a custom keyframe based track.
+It already has copy+paste, multiple selection, saving and loading.

 ## Supported By ##

-ofxTimeline was developed as part of the  [Guest Research Projector v.2 at YCAM Interlab](http://interlab.ycam.jp/en/projects/guestresearch/vol2) by [James George](http://www.jamesgeorge.org) at the [YCAMInterLab](http://interlab.ycam.jp/)
+ofxTimeline is codeveloped by YCAM InterLab during the [Guest Research Projector v.2 at YCAM Interlab](http://interlab.ycam.jp/en/projects/guestresearch/vol2) by [James George](http://www.jamesgeorge.org) at the [YCAMInterLab](http://interlab.ycam.jp/)

 ![YCAM](http://www.jamesgeorge.org/images/ofxtimeline/github/logo_ycam.png)